doitsujin/dxvk/README.md

 winecfg
 ```

-Note that this is **not** an error, 64-bit DLLs are indeed supposed to go to the `system32` directory.
-Please refrain from opening issues or pull requests to change that, the instructions are correct as they are.
+Note that this is **not** an error; 64-bit DLLs will go to the `system32` directory.
+Please refrain from opening issues or pull requests to amend as the instructions are correct.

-Verify that your application uses DXVK instead of wined3d by by enabling the HUD (see notes below).
+Verify that your application uses DXVK instead of wined3d by enabling the HUD (see notes below).

-In order to remove DXVK from a prefix, remove the DLLs and DLL overrides, and run `wineboot -u` to restore the original DLL files.
+To remove DXVK from a prefix, remove the DLLs and DLL overrides, and run `wineboot -u` to restore the original DLL files.

 ## Build instructions

-In order to pull in all submodules that are needed for building, clone the repository using the following command:
+To pull in all submodules required for building, clone the repository using the following command:
 ```
 git clone --recursive https://github.com/doitsujin/dxvk.git
 ```